bpeacock44/AmQUB-Pipeline/01_mbio_tutorial.md

 [Part 3:](#part-3) This part will use usearch trim and filter your reads in preparating for ASV picking.
 (Note that filtered reads will be used for ASV picking, but all your reads will be used in the final ASV table.)
 It will then pick your ASVs and create your ASV table.

 [Part 4:](#part-4) This part is optional, as you may want to use other methods for assigning taxonomy to your ASVs.
 But Part 4 uses BLAST to assign taxonomy to your ASVs using the NCBI nt database.
-This is useful for any kind of targeted analyses where you do not have a good curated database available for assignment. (e.g. a universal assay) This pipeline can be manipulated in various ways to try to improve taxonomic assignments, given that the NCBI nt database is not curated.
-Rather than assigning taxonomy using the top hit, it finds all hits that have the highest bitscore and finds the least common ancestor (LCA) among them, giving preference to non-environmental samples and taxonomic groups that you may or may not choose to indicate.
+This is useful for any kind of targeted analyses where you do not have a good curated database available for assignment. (e.g. bacterial ITS) Rather than assigning taxonomy using the top hit, it finds all hits that have the highest bitscore and finds the least common ancestor (LCA) among them.

 There are some [examples](#example-of-overall-pipeline) of how this might be run overall at the end.